DxHash: A Scalable Consistent Hash Based on the Pseudo-Random Sequence: Weighted DxHash

-For example, as shown in Figure \ref{fig: weighted}, there is a cluster with 8 nodes.
-Now the PSR and the weights of nodes are given.
-The node with a weight of 0 is failed so node 4, 6, 7 are failed while the others are working.
-If in native DxHash, the node 2 is choosen as the mapped node of $K$.
-However, in weighted DxHash, node 2 can't meet requirement because the hash value $H(2)$ is larger than the weight of node 2.
-So the final mapped node is node 4. \\
+Weighted DxHash is introduced to address the issue of load distribution in clusters or networks consisting of heterogeneous physical nodes.
+Conventional consistent hashing schemes use virtual nodes to adjust load distribution, where multiple virtual nodes point to the same physical node, effectively multiplying the load on that node.
+However, virtual nodes lead to increased memory footprint and cannot accurately distribute the load.
+In response, we propose Weighted DxHash.

+Weighted DxHash extends the native DxHash by introducing node weights and another PRNG called $H$.
+Each node is assigned a random floating-point weight between 0 and 1.
+Nodes with higher weights can handle more loads, while the weight of an inactive node is set to 0.
+The PRNG $H$ is used to generate a pseudo-random floating-point sequence within the range of [0, 1], with $H[i]$ representing the $i$th item in the sequence.

+Figure \ref{fig: weighted} illustrates an example of querying a key using Weighted DxHash.
+The cluster shown in the figure consists of 5 nodes, with node \texttt{2} having a weight of 0.7 and all other nodes having a weight of 1.
+The cluster is represented as a weighted NSArray of length 8.
+The weights of the inactive items in the array (nodes \texttt{4}, \texttt{6}, \texttt{7}) are set to 0.
+The lookup process in Weighted DxHash is completed in two steps.

+In step 1, similar to DxHash, Weighted DxHash generates a random node ID $S[i]$ at each calculation cycle.
+In the right part of Figure \ref{fig: weighted}, the random node IDs generated for the key $k$ are \texttt{6, 2, 7, 3, ...} in sequence.

+In step 2, Weighted DxHash generates $H[i]$ and compares it with the weight of node $S[i]$.
+If the weight is no less than $H[i]$, Weighted DxHash terminates the loop and returns the current node ID as the mapping result.
+Otherwise, Weighted DxHash proceeds to the next cycle for further searching.
+From the last column in Figure \ref{fig: weighted}, we observe that in the first 3 cycles, the weights of the generated node IDs are always smaller than $H[i]$.
+However, at $i=4$, the weight of node $S[4]=3$ is 1, which is larger than $H[4]=0.9$.
+Therefore, node \texttt{3} becomes the final mapping result for the key $k$.

+The main idea behind Weighted DxHash is to influence the probability of a key being mapped to a node based on the node's weight.
+In step 1 of Weighted DxHash, keys pointing to node $S[i]$ with weight $W$ have a probability of $W$ to be accepted by that node in step 2.
+As the weight decreases, the node becomes less likely to accept keys, resulting in a reduced load.
+When the weight is 0, the node rejects all keys, effectively having no load.
+If weights are only set to 0 and 1, Weighted DxHash is downgraded to native DxHash.

-\emph{Time complexity}.
-It's obvious that the probility of hitting a working node in each iteration is $frac{\sum_{i=0}^{a}W_i}{a}$, where $a$ is the size of the cluster and $W_i$ is the weight of $i$th node.
-And in each iteration, there are two calculations.
-One is for the pseudo-random number and one is for the hash value.
-The calculation process is similar to that of the native DxHash that the expectation of the number of calcucations when query is:
+The time complexity of the \emph{Lookup} operation in Weighted DxHash can be analyzed as follows.
+The probability for a key to hit a node in round $i$ is $\frac{\sum_{x=0}^{n-1}W_x}{n}$, where $n$ is the size of the weighted NSArray and $W_x$ is the weight of node $x$.
+There are two calculations performed at each round, one for $S$ and another for $H$.
+The number of calculations required to query a key, denoted as $\tau$, follows the Geometric Distribution, and its expectation is given by: